Snapping in drawings

 You can snap to a specified distance in the indicated direction and place a sketch object in that position.
 You can specify the distance coordinate in the Enter a Numeric Location dialog box.
 In the following, you will ad a line.

-- On the Drawing tab, click Draw line to activate the line tool.
+- On the Drawing tab, click Line to activate the line tool.

 - Hold down Ctrl and pick an origin.